Policy Optimization with Stochastic Mirror Descent: Introduction

-\textbf{Contributions} To address the above two problems correspondingly, in this paper \textbf{(I)} We analyze the theoretical dilemma of applying SMD to policy optimization.
-Our analysis shows that under the common Assumption \ref{ass:On-policy-derivative}, for policy-based RL, designing the algorithm via SMD directly can not guarantee the convergence.
-Hence, we propose the $\mathtt{MPO}$ algorithm with a provable convergence guarantee.
-Designing an efficiently computable, and unbiased gradient estimator by averaging its historical policy gradient is the key to $\mathtt{MPO}$. \textbf{(II)} We propose the $\mathtt{VRMPO}$: a sample efficient policy optimization algorithm via constructing a variance reduced policy gradient estimator.
-Specifically, we propose an efficiently computable policy gradient estimator, utilizing fresh information and yielding a more accurate estimation of the gradient w.r.t the objective, which is the key to improve sample efficiency.
-We prove $\mathtt{VRMPO}$ needs $\mathcal{O}(\epsilon^{-3})$ sample trajectories to achieve an $\epsilon$-approximate first-order stationary point ($\epsilon$-FOSP) \citep{nesterovintroductory2004}.
-To our best knowledge, our $\mathtt{VRMPO}$ matches the best-known sample complexity among the existing literature.
-Besides, we conduct extensive experiments, which further show that our algorithm outperforms state-of-the-art bandit algorithms in various settings.
+We propose a variance-reduced mirror policy optimization algorithm ($\mathtt{VRMPO}$): an efficient sample method via constructing a variance reduced policy gradient estimator.
+Concretely, we design an efficiently computable policy gradient estimator (see Eq.(\ref{Eq:G_t})) that utilizes fresh information and yields a more accurate estimation of the policy gradient, which is the key to improve sample efficiency.
+Theorem \ref{theo:CR-VRMP} illustrates that $\mathtt{VRMPO}$ needs $\mathcal{O}(\epsilon^{-3})$ sample trajectories to achieve an $\epsilon$-approximate first-order stationary point ($\epsilon$-FOSP).
+To our best knowledge, the proposed $\mathtt{VRMPO}$ matches the best sample complexity among the existing literature.
+Particularly, although $\mathtt{SRVR}$-$\mathtt{PG}$ \citep{xu2020sample,xu2021sample} achieves the same sample complexity as $\mathtt{VRMPO}$, our approach needs less assumptions than \citep{xu2020sample,xu2021sample}, and our $\mathtt{VRMPO}$ unifies $\mathtt{SRVR}$-$\mathtt{PG}$.
+We have presented more comparisons and discussions in Remark \ref{remark:difference-vrmpo-hapg}.
+Besides, empirical result shows $\mathtt{VRMPO}$ converges faster than $\mathtt{SRVR}$-$\mathtt{PG}$.